Wiley Rutledge Supreme Court nomination: Selection of Rutledge

-As a result of Roosevelt's many previous appointments to the Court, there was "no obvious successor, no obvious political debt to be paid", according to the scholar Henry J. Abraham.
+As a result of Roosevelt having already made many previous appointments to the Court, by the time of the Byrnes vacancy there was "no obvious successor, no obvious political debt to be paid", according to the scholar Henry J. Abraham.
 Some, including Justices Felix Frankfurter and Harlan F. Stone, encouraged Roosevelt to appoint the distinguished jurist Learned Hand.
 Frankfurter, with what Abraham called "not uncharacteristic overkill", lobbied with particular vigor on Hand's behalf: Roosevelt noted that he had received pleas to appoint Hand from "twenty [people], and every one of them a messenger from Felix Frankfurter" in a single day.
 But the president was uncomfortable appointing the seventy-one-year-old Hand due to his age.
 Roosevelt had previously cited the advanced age of Supreme Court justices to justify his 1937 proposal to expand the Court and he feared that he would appear hypocritical if he appointed an elderly jurist himself.

 Francis Biddle, the attorney general, was unwilling to accept an appointment himself.
 Roosevelt asked Biddle to search for a suitable nominee.
 A number of candidates were considered, including federal judge John J. Parker, Solicitor General Charles Fahy, U.S. Senator Alben W. Barkley, and Dean Acheson.
 But the journalist Drew Pearson soon brought up another possibility, who he identified as "the candidate of Chief Justice Stone" in his columns and radio broadcasts: Wiley Rutledge.